revilowaldow/BITC/Sessions/2025/11 02 - Session 54.md

 	Formation of Northern Kingdoms several hundred years ago Story 2
-	Duellest who came upon Revant who would fight and win with the sword Warrior wished to die in battle but was unable to Fought in wars, duels, against evil and good.
+	Duellest who came upon Revant who would fight and win with the sword Warrior wished to die in battle to absolve himself of a prior misdeed but was unable to Fought in wars, duels, against evil and good.
 	Was not able to achieve this goal
 	Started a family and gave away Revant at old age and died

 Named swords:
+- Whilspar
+- Revant
+- Liquidia
+	- Scimitar, so beatuiful that those who weild it dazzle any wo